Chapter 19: The Tragedy at Ong Thanh 062025

 dumb as a box of rocks, and let it go at that.
 However, it was pressure

-from above them, which sealed the fate of so many.
-When the leader at
+from above that sealed the fate of so many.
+When the leader at the top

-any room, then that leader can no longer be trusted to win, no matter
+person in any room, then that leader can no longer be trusted to win,

-what the endeavor.
+regardless of the endeavor.
 Westmoreland was that kind of leader.
-A godless fear
+A

 Here is another contributing factor to the impending Ong Thanh